andrewbatista31/andrewbatista31/README.md

 # Hi, I'm Andrew Batista 👋

-I'm an IT support technician with 4+ years of experience desktop support, and 1+ years in network management, Active Directory, virtualization.
+I'm an IT support technician with 3+ years of experience desktop support, and 1 year in network management, Active Directory, virtualization.
 I'm passionate about automating IT processes, optimizing networks, and enhancing security.

 🔧 **Skills**:
 - **Networks/Infrastructure**: DNS/DHCP, VLAN Configuration, SonicWall Firewalls, Port Connectivity